forj-oss/goforjj/FORJJ_PLUGIN.md

 `applications/<appName>/driver` (or `<appName>` if not set) is the name of the forjj plugin that forjj will use to manage the application through `create`, `update` or `maintain` action.

-As soon as forjj has a complete list of drivers to load, forjj will search for the driver definition.
+As soon as `forjj` has loaded all Forjfiles, it build a complete list of drivers to load and use.

+To load them, it will search for drivers definition to load as follow:

 It will search them from a list of urls which is described by `forjj workspace` `contrib-repo-path`.
 By default, forjj will search in `https://github.com/forj-oss/<repo>/raw/master`. `<repo>` is replaced by `<driverName>` or `forjj-<driverName>`.
 So Forjj will check those path to find and download the `<pluginName>.yaml`

-For `github` plugin, forjj search for :
+For example, for `github` plugin, forjj will search for :

 - `https://github.com/forj-oss/github/raw/master`/`github.yaml`
 - `https://github.com/forj-oss/forjj-github/raw/master`/`github.yaml`

-Then, forjj load all `<pluginName>.yaml` or each application defined.
+First found, first loaded.
+Forjj will exit if one driver definition is missing.

 **NOTE** Please note that forjj run a `forjj validate` to verify the Forjfile setup with plugins definition.
 Forjj can report you some errors if you set some data which has no effect as not recognized by forjj and loaded plugins.

 ## How forjj determine how to download and start the plugin

-When forjj has loaded a plugin in memory, it search for the runtime section which describes where is the plugin image and how to start it.
+When forjj has loaded a plugin definition, it search for the runtime section which describes where is the plugin image and how to start it.

 Typical `<pluginName>.yaml`: